 Bombardier Park West Murals

-On June 23rd, 2018 the Milton Artists’ Guild invited Milton residents of all ages to partake in painting the seven baseball & softball dugouts at Bombardier Park West.
+On June 23rd, 2018, the Milton Artists' Guild invited Milton residents of all ages to paint the seven baseball & softball dugouts at Bombardier Park West.
 Muralist Jon Young was hired to create these seven colorful designs.
-Young painted an outline of the designs, allowing participants to ‘paint by number’.
+Young painted an outline of the designs, allowing participants to 'paint by number.'
 This project was funded by a $5,000 mini-grant allocated to the Milton Artists' Guild by Milton Promise Community.
-The mini-grant's purpose was to promote artistic endeavors for families and their young children.
+The mini-grants purpose was to promote artistic endeavors for families and young children.

 Gardener's Supply Mural

-In 2016, the Milton Artists’ Guild embarked on a mission to incorporate outdoor art for the community of Milton.
-After many meetings with local business leaders along the Route 7 corridor, Gardener’s Supply Warehouse agreed to undertake the project.
-Sarah C. Rutherford was chosen to design and deliver the desired mural for the East and South walls of this very large building.
-The mural application began on August 9, 2017 and was finished on August 23, 2017.
-Gardener’s Supply Warehouse and Bob Miller funded this project, providing public art to all who travel the Route 7 Southern gateway of Milton.
+In 2016, the Milton Artists' Guild embarked on a mission to incorporate outdoor art for the community of Milton.
+After many meetings with local business leaders along the Route 7 corridor, Gardener's Supply Warehouse agreed to undertake the project.
+Sarah C. Rutherford was chosen to design and deliver the desired mural for the East and South walls.
+The mural application began on August 9, 2017, and was finished on August 23, 2017.
+Gardener's Supply Warehouse and Bob Miller funded this project, providing public art to all who travel Milton's Route 7 Southern gateway.
 Photos by Ethan Rogati

 The Park at Milton Square

 In 2013, developer Ernie Pomerleau contacted the Milton Artists’ Guild seeking designs to complement the newly constructed Hannaford supermarket.
 Seven designs were submitted from members of the Guild.
-Two were chosen: The Torii Gates designed by Amy Cook to create a pedestrian gateway.
-And, the depiction of Milton’s two highest peaks and topography designed by Gisela Alpert.
-Mr. Pomerleau was the benefactor for this project, incorporating public art into Milton Square where so many Milton community members congregate.
+Two were chosen: The Torii Gates, designed by Amy Cook to create a pedestrian gateway, and the depiction of Milton’s two highest peaks and topography designed by Gisela Alpert.
+Mr. Pomerleau was the benefactor for this project, incorporating public art into Milton Square, where many Milton community members congregate.